altocodenl/cell/readme.md

 ### Language

+- Change dot to dash for placeholders of list
 - Refactor cell.call
    - Have an unified interface through cell.call.
    - Make cell.call return text, not paths.
 This would also improve the tests readability, perhaps.